Looking for our lessons with the Anti-Bullying Alliance? You can sign up for early access here!

 Whether it’s the famous clock strikes on the six o’clock news, Line of Duty or Radio 1, most people in the country will have some connection to the BBC.
 In 2022, the BBC celebrated 100 years of broadcasting.

 The growth of the BBC has followed right alongside the country from the 1920s to the present day.
 It wasn’t straight into the Archers, but not far off.
 It has weathered the mass consumption of television as well as the invention of the internet.

-As its Centenary celebrations approach, our voters explored the BBC’s memorable history and its mission to act impartially and in the public interest.
-They considered how far the BBC has achieved this aim and whether the license fee expectations are justifiable for each household.
+As its Centenary celebrations approached, our voters explored the BBC’s memorable history and its mission to act impartially and in the public interest.
+They considered how far the BBC has achieved this aim and whether the licence fee expectations are justifiable for each household.

 “It is too expensive.
 The cost of living is too high so it will help people pay for food, clothes and other things if they didn't have to pay for the TV.“

 “The BBC is a reliable, neutral voice.
 It has been around for so long and most people trust it.”